Dental Bridge liverpool

 How Much Does Bridgework Cost?

-Bridges cost £750 per tooth unit.
-So a one unit bridge costs £750 and a two unit would cost £1,500.
+Bridges cost £850 per tooth unit.
+So a one unit bridge costs £850, a two unit would cost £1,700, a three unity would cost £2,550, and so on.
 This is around half the dental implants cost making bridges an extremely cost effective solution for gaps and missing teeth.

 Before and Afters